sass/sass/proposal/color-4-new-spaces.md

 channels are meaningful in CSS, we've chosen the design principle of preserving them in all situations where clamping isn't specifically mandated by CSS.
-In addition, to ensure that that the colors represent the same values in CSS that they do in Sass, they're be serialized to special formats that preserves their out-of-gamut values:
+In addition, to ensure that that the colors represent the same values in CSS that they do in Sass, they'll be serialized to special formats that preserves their out-of-gamut values:

-* Out-of-gamut RGB colors with are serialized to `hsl()`, which per spec is not clamped at parse-time (although in practice browsers do clamp it at time of writing).
+* Out-of-gamut RGB colors are serialized to `hsl()`, which per spec is not clamped at parse-time (although in practice browsers do clamp it at time of writing).
 This ensures that older browsers will still handle these colors correctly while still preserving the unclamped value for modern browsers (once